-Abstract Matching concept descriptions against concept patterns was introduced as a new inference task in Description Logics (DLs) almost 20 years ago, motivated by applications in the Classic system.
-For the DL \mathcal{EL} , it was shown in 2000 that the matching problem is NP-complete.
-It then took almost 10 years before this NP-completeness result could be extended from matching to unification in \mathcal{EL} .
-The next big challenge was then to further extend these results from matching and unification without a TBox to matching and unification w.r.t. a general TBox, i.e., a finite set of general concept inclusions.
-For unification, we could show some partial results for general TBoxes that satisfy a certain restriction on cyclic dependencies between concepts, but the general case is still open.
-For matching, we solve the general case in this paper: we show that matching in \mathcal{EL} w.r.t. general TBoxes is NP-complete by introducing a goal-oriented matching algorithm that uses non-deterministic rules to transform a given matching problem into a solved form by a polynomial number of rule applications.
-We also investigate some tractable variants of the matching problem.
+Abstract.
+Matching concept descriptions against concept patterns was introduced as a new inference task in Description Logics (DLs) almost 20 years ago, motivated by applications in the Classic system.
+For the DL \mathcal{EL} , it was shown in 2000 that matching without a TBox is NP-complete.
+In this paper we show that matching in \mathcal{EL} w.r.t. general TBoxes (i.e., finite sets of general concept inclusions, GCIs) is in NP by introducing a goal-oriented matching algorithm that uses non-deterministic rules to transform a given matching problem into a solved form by a polynomial number of rule applications.
+We also investigate some tractable variants of the matching problem w.r.t. general TBoxes.